vegabook/blxx/README.md

 #### Keys
 Run `bbgfeeder.py --showkey` on the Windows client running BLoomberg Terminal / BPIPE, ensuring that environment variable `BLXXKEY` on the server contains this value.
 This is used for basic authentication.
 The fully qualified public key path can be manually specified with the `keypath` command line argument.
+If you wish to authorise more than one key, they should be separated by a colon `:` in the BLXXKEY environment variable.

 ### Implementation